 Students pay Millersville University tuition, a small tuition differential, and fees.
 There is an additional non-refundable, non-transferable MU program participation fee and application fee paid directly to Millersville, due at the time of application.
 Room and board are separate and are a student's individual financial responsibility.

-Below is the estimated worksheet of costs for the Fall 2014 semester at PUCV.
+Below is the estimated worksheet of costs for the Spring 2015 semester at PUCV.

 PUCV Beginner Spanish Program Cost Worksheet [PDF]